dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

 (e.g., java checked exceptions which is always an incomplete list).

 In go, a function that might fail will return an error.
 This is really nice.
-You can see what might fail and do decide what to do about it.
+You can see what might fail and decide what to do about it.
 In most cases, you just pass it up, but you don't have the situation where you've forgotten to handle a particular exception type and your program crashes instead of just failing gently.